gdbroman/broman.blog/_posts/2020-08-09-the-antidote-is-a-better-story.md

 As long as you’re in the materialistic paradigm, it’s all stories.

-So whenever there’s friction or frustration don't give up on storytelling altogether - seek a *better* story!
+So whenever there’s friction or stagnation don't give up on storytelling altogether - seek a better story!

 You can decide what stories to subscribe to.
-And at any moment, if the present stories don't cut it, you can become a story*teller*.
+And at any moment, **if the present stories don't cut it, you can become a story*teller*.**

 What stories will you tell?